Thiago88Code/CRUD-React-Redux-/README.md

 ============================================

-## Test environment

 ###  Database creation:

-Create your Postgres database according to your preferences and fill on "knexfile.js" in the "test" object so that you can run the migrations and seeds
+Create your Postgres database according to your preferences and fill on "knexfile.js" in the "prod" object.

 ```
-module.exports = {
   prod: {
     client: 'postgres',
     version: '8.9.0',